cmsc105-f24/cmsc105-f24.github.io/labs/lab2.md

 Draw a [flowchart](../guides/flowchart) of the program design take a picture and save it as `flow4.png` and attach it to the Blackboard lab assignment.

-Given an airplane’s acceleration $a$ and take-off speed $v$, you can compute the minimum runway $length$ needed for an airplane to take off using the following formula:
+Given an airplane’s acceleration $a$ and takeoff speed $v$, you can compute the minimum runway $length$ needed for an airplane to takeoff using the following formula:

 $$
 length = v^2 / 2a